aws-samples/serverless-patterns/dynamodb-opensearch-serverless-zeroetl-sam/README.md

 DynamoDB table item-level modifications (inserts, updates, and deletes) are captured with a DynamoDB Stream.
 Using the DynamoDB Stream as its source, an OpenSearch Ingestion pipeline sinks the data to an OpenSearch Serverless collection.

 ## Testing

-1. Edit the data access policy (`DataAccessPolicyEditURL` from the stack outputs).
-In the **Select principals** section, add an [IAM role with permissions](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ac.html) to access the OpenSearch dashboard.
-Make sure you save the **Edit access policy** section, too!

 1. Insert an item into the DynamoDB table (`InsertItemURL` from the stack outputs).
 Choose a random value for the uuid.
 You can insert additional attributes with random values if desired.